-Transcripts can be ordered in person, via postal mail, or online at the following link: www. stmartin.edu/academics/academic-resources/office-registrar/request-transcripts.
+Transcripts can be ordered in person or online at the following link: www.stmartin.edu/academics/academic-resources/office-registrar/request-transcripts.
 We will not accept email requests for transcripts.
 Currently enrolled students can view/print their unofficial transcripts online via the self-service portal at no charge.
-Official transcripts ordered via postal mail or the link above are \$8.00 each and transcripts ordered in office are \$15.00 each.
+Transcripts ordered in office are \$15.00 each and transcripts ordered via the link above are \$8.00 each.
 Transcript fees are subject to change.